filecoin-project/lily/docs/deployment_ops_guide.md

 - config: `Storage.Postgresql|File.[Name]` (object)

 Lily can deliver scraped data to multiple PostgreSQL and File destinations on a per-Task basis.
-Each destination should be enumerated with a unique `[Name]` which will be used as an argument when starting a Task.
+Each destination should be enumerated with a unique `[Name]` which will be used as an argument (via `--storage`) when starting a Task.
+(See [config: Task Storage destination (TODO: linkneeded)](#linkneeded) for more information about assigning storage config to a task.)

 > _Note: Duplicate names among both PostgreSQL and File destinations will have undefined behavior._